material-components/material-components-ios/contributing/releasing.md

 is expected to do the following, in order of priority:

 - Do not break Google.
-- Cut a release every Wednesday morning, without exception.
+- Cut a release every Wednesday morning before 10am EST, without exception.
 - Land a release at least once a week.

 If something is stopping the release engineer from achieving any of the above goals, the culprit